How To Knit A Baby Hat (Simple With Straight Needles)

 The hat is knit flat on straight needles and then seamed when complete.

-If you like this pattern you may also want to make the adult version here – How To Knit A Hat With Straight Needles.
+If you like this pattern, you may also want to make the bulky weight yarn version here that includes baby sizes and a larger size for adults – How To Knit A Hat For Complete Beginners (+ Video Tutorial)

 Copyright Info